How to reduce your alcohol intake

 Make a plan

-The key to success in any enterprise is to make a plan to reduce your alcohol intake – and to stick to it.
-You need to have clear, specified objectives and, to help you achieve them, you should tell your family and friends so that they can help to keep you on track and give you the support you are going to need.
+The key to success is to make a plan to reduce your alcohol intake – and to stick to it.
+You need to have clear, specific objectives and, to help you achieve them, you should tell your family and friends so that they can help to keep you on track and give you the support you are going to need.
 Don’t try to do too much too soon; cutting back a little each day is more likely to prove effective than trying to cut down drastically in one go.

 Strategies on your night out

-When you go out, you must have strategies in place to help you keep to your plan.
+When you go out, it's useful to have strategies in place to help you keep to your plan.

 These could include: